 My mother was quite simply a beautiful soul.
 I was sixteen when she died just three weeks after being diagnosed with breast cancer.
-Yet in the time we had together, she shared with me a lifetime of wisdom and kindness that continues nurturing me to this day.
-When I was a little girl, there was a time that I felt so very alone I didn’t know what to do with myself.
+Yet in the time we had together, she shared with me a lifetime of wisdom and kindness that continues to nurture me to this day.
+When I was a little girl, there was a time when I felt so very alone I didn’t know what to do with myself.
 I was sure that nobody understood me, and that nobody would want to get to know me anyway, because I was so very different from everyone else.
 I was not adept at beating isolation at that time.

 What was this thing that caused me to shrink away?
-It all started at four years old, when I met my new-born sister for the first time, and then also given the shocking news that my beloved father had very suddenly passed away.
+It all started at four years old, when I met my newborn sister for the first time, and then also given the shocking news that my beloved father had very suddenly passed away.
 I experienced both elation and despair (and everything in between) one after the other, within just a few minutes.

 It would have been a tough enough experience for any adult to endure.
 For the four-year-old me, it was utterly devastating.
 This was why I felt so very alone.
 So isolated.
 So convinced nobody would ever be able to understand.

 Life would never be the same